• Home

 • Blueberries (though at last check, the birds ate the few berries on the plant)

-• and Potatoes in two containers located on our back patio (The deer have *not* eaten them!):
+• and Potatoes in two containers located on our back patio (The deer have *not* eaten them!)

 Growing potatoes in 60-gallon containers on our patio

-Pete’s the brains behind the garden gate, and kept the construction simple and strong.
-A little bit of research told us how to brace the rectangular frame so that it resisted sagging (note: it’s the opposite of what we thought), and we pimped it out with self-closing hinges and a latch that’s easy even for the kids to access from inside and out.
-We avoided hinging the door on the corner post, thinking it might be more susceptible to weakening over time, and we’re really happy how it turned out.
-We built up a ramp using some spare pavers so that the door closes to sit almost right atop them, leaving a mere space not even tall enough for a bunny to squeeze beneath.
-It’s a good fit, man.
+A little bit of research told us how to brace the rectangular frame so that it resisted sagging (note: it’s the opposite of what we thought).
+We pimped it out with self-closing hinges and a latch that’s easy for the kids to maneuver.
+We avoided hinging the door on the corner post, thinking it might be more susceptible to weakening over time.
+And lastly, we built a ramp using some spare pavers so that the door closes to sit almost right atop them.
+It’s a good fit.
+(Editor’s Update 2023: Still love this door.)

 DIY garden fence constructed with self-closing hinges and designed for kids to access.

-We added two horizontal fence pieces between each post – 1×4 at the top, and 1×6 across the middle – and then pieced in 1×4 trim pieces vertically along the fronts of the 4×4 posts.
-It looks pretty nicely finished, and was a simplified approach that still lets in a lot of sunlight.
-Used screws for everything, so that any component of this fence can be easily adjusted if/as necessary.
-Natural lighting in our garden has been steadily improving, and when we cut down one of the big trees in the middle of the yard this spring, we opened the garden up to good afternoon sunlight whereas before it was a partial-sun kind of space.
+We used screws for everything so that any component of this fence can be easily adjusted if/as necessary.
+Natural lighting in our garden has been steadily improving.
+When we cut down one of the big trees in the middle of the yard this spring, we opened the garden up to bonus afternoon sunlight.

 Close up on the detail of our wooden garden fence.